Alanna Kennedy: 2016 Summer Olympics

 Kennedy attended her first Olympic Games in 2016.
 She played every minute of Australia's four matches at Rio 2016.
 Their quarter-final match against Brazil was tied 0–0 after extra time and went to penalties.
 Kennedy was the final penalty taker for Australia; she did not score her penalty and Brazil won the match 7–6 on penalties.

 Kennedy was part of the Matildas squad that won the 2017 Tournament of Nations and defeated the United States for the first time ever.
 At the 2018 AFC Women's Asian Cup Kennedy scored two goals for Australia.
 The second goal she scored was a stoppage time equalizer against Thailand in the Semi-final.
 Australia went on to win the game in penalties.
 Australia lost to Japan 1–0 in the final.

 2019 FIFA Women's World Cup

 In May 2019, Kennedy was named to the Matildas squad for the 2019 FIFA Women's World Cup, the second time she was included in a World Cup squad.
 At the World Cup, Kennedy started all four of Australia's matches.
 In the Round of 16 tie against Norway, Kennedy received a straight red card in the 104th minute of extra-time for a DOGSO foul on Lisa-Marie Utland.
 Australia went on to lose on penalties and were eliminated.

 2020 Summer Olympics

 Kennedy was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
-In the playoff for the Bronze medal they were beaten by the USA.
+In the playoff for the Bronze medal, they were beaten by the USA.

+2023 FIFA Women's World Cup

+2024-present: Summer Olympics and after

+On 4 June 2024, Kennedy was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.
+Australia were assigned to Group B in July.
+Due to losses against Germany and United States and a poor goal difference, they were eliminated.
+Kennedy had scored her team’s first goal against Zambia, in their 6–5 win.

+In October 2025 the defender was penalised with a red card and sent off for her foul tackle against Alessia Russo during a friendly against England held in Derby - the Lionesses defeated the Matildas 3–0.

+Style of play

+Kennedy is recognised as being a versatile, technical player and is a right-footed free kick specialist.
+Known on the international level as a centre back, Kennedy also plays in the midfielder position.